Blog Post Planning: How to Plan a Month of Content in One Day

 By 5 PM, you’ll have all outlines, keywords, and structure done—your full month’s plan ready!

-Phase 3: Blog Content Planning and Calendar Setup
+Blog Post Planning Calendar Setup (Simple System)

 A strong content calendar is the backbone of every smart creator’s workflow.